 I tested the product for just over 3 months, running and cycling and in conjunction with a Wahoo chest strap.

 Since the Tickr Fit goes on the arm, it removes one big chest strap sensation – what I call the “soggy strap”.
-This normally happens in summer or on an indoor trainer where the band gets fully saturated and you feel it.
-So this is nice not to have that.
+This normally happens in summer or on an indoor trainer where the band gets fully saturated and you feel or sense it. (this is mainly contrastable when you ride without it)

 - No soggy chest band feel from sweating